Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Labeling trick for multi-node representation learning

-Theorem~\ref{drnlthm} is easily proved by noticing: across different subgraphs, 1) nodes with label 1 are always the source and target nodes, and 2) nodes with the same distances to the source and target nodes always have the same label (distances are permutation invariant).
-Thus, graphs labeled by DRNL satisfy Theorem~\ref{labeltrickthm}---they enable a node-most-expressive GNN to learn structural link representations.
+Theorem~\ref{drnlthm} is easily proved by noticing: across different subgraphs, 1) nodes with label 1 are always those in the target node set $S$, and 2) nodes with the same distances to $S$ always have the same label, while distances are permutation equivariant.
+Thus, SEAL exactly uses a specific labeling trick to enhance its power, which explains its often superior performance than GAE~\citep{zhang2018link}.

-SEAL only uses a subgraph $\tA_{(S,h)}$ within $h$ hops from the source and target nodes instead of using the whole graph.
+SEAL only uses a subgraph $\tA_{(S,h)}$ within $h$ hops from the target link instead of using the whole graph.
 This is not a constraint but rather a practical consideration (just like GAE typically uses less than 3 message passing layers in practice), and its benefits will be discussed in detail in Section~\ref{localiso}.
-When $h\to \infty$, the subgraph becomes the entire graph, and SEAL will be able to learn structural link representations from the labeled (entire) graph. \begin{proposition} When $h\to\infty$, SEAL can learn structural link representations with a node-most-expressive GNN. \end{proposition} This explains SEAL's often better performance than GAE---although both GAE and SEAL use a GNN to learn node representations and then aggregate them as link representations, SEAL learns from a \textbf{labeled} graph (by a labeling trick) instead of the original graph, thus able to distinguish a lot more non-isomorphic links than GAE.
+When $h\to \infty$, the subgraph becomes the entire graph, and SEAL is able to \textit{learn structural link representations} from the labeled (entire) graph. \begin{proposition} When $h\to\infty$, SEAL can learn structural link representations with a node-most-expressive GNN. \end{proposition}